History Course Offerings

 Intended for advanced History majors, this course emphasizes research skills in preparation for the individual projects in HIST 399.
 The primary goal is for students to understand that historical interpretations are constructs and that historians often disagree among themselves.
 Topics vary with instructor; please see individual section descriptions (395A, 395B, etc.) for details.
 Prerequisite: 200 or permission of Department Chair.
 Offered for A-F grading only.

-HIST 395A Historiography and Methods: Interpreting the American Revolution (4)
+HIST 395A Historiography: Interpreting the American Revolution (4)

 "Who shall write the history of the American Revolution?
 Who can write it?
 Who will ever be able to write it?" asked John Adams in a July 1815 letter to Thomas Jefferson.
 "Nobody; except merely its external facts," Jefferson replied.
 Adams and Jefferson were wrong.
 Few events in the history of humanity are as well known as the American Revolution.
 Tens of thousands of texts are dedicated solely to the investigation of this one historical event.
 In this course, we will explore how historians interpret the American Revolution to identify and analyze changes in historiography - historical interpretation - over time.
 Studying changing historical interpretations of the American Revolution will allow us to gain a better understanding of the methods - questions, approaches, and theories - historians use to interpret this event.
 While studying the historiography of the American Revolution and the methods of its historians, you will practice and strengthen your critical reading, argumentative writing, discussion, and historical thinking skills.
 Offered for A-F grading only.

-HIST 395B Historiography and Methods: History, Memory, and the Politics of Remembering (4)
+HIST 395B Historiography: History, Memory, and the Politics of Remembering (4)

 Students are expected to develop the skills and historiographical awareness required for their individual Senior Thesis project (HIST 399), and these goals are best achieved through the study of a specific subject matter.
 For this course, our subjects are the concepts of "history" and "memory," i.e., the ways in which countries and societies remember the past, what they remember, why they remember, and how they use memory.
 Sometimes, the things that are forgotten are as significant as what is remembered.
 The common readings focus on the politics of memory in Europe, but the approach is applicable for any country, region, or time period, and students may selected any memory-related topic for their final project in this course..